 Radiation therapy: If it is not possible to remove the tumour, radiation can help to shrink it.

-Melanoma vaccine: This vaccine uses human DNA to stimulate the cat’s immune system to recognise the melanoma as foreign.
+Melanoma vaccine: This vaccine uses human DNA to stimulate the cat’s immune system to recognise melanoma as foreign.
 The vaccine routinely used in dogs and horses, but there is not much research on the effectiveness of the vaccine in cats.
-Hopefully, this vaccine will provide treatment for cats in the near future.
+Hopefully, this vaccine will provide treatment for cats soon.

 It will be necessary for your cat to wear an Elizabethan collar at home to prevent trauma to the surgical site.
 The veterinarian will also prescribe painkillers and antibiotics, administer as prescribed.